cf-toolsuite/robert/docs/ENDPOINTS.md

 Example of `refactorPrompt`:

 Assume the role and expertise of a Java and Spring developer aware of all projects in the Spring ecosystem and other third-party dependencies.
 You are asked to remove Lombok annotations and replace with equivalent plain Java source.
-You are also asked to convert, where possible, Class to Record.
-If a Class was annotated with Lombok's @Builder annotation, retain builder methods of the same signature as one would get with that annotation.
+You are also asked to convert, where possible, Class to Record, but only if the Class was annotated with Lombok's @Builder annotation.
+In that case be sure to retain builder methods of the same signature as one would get with that annotation.
 Do not pollute Class to Record conversions with getter and setter methods.

 Example of `discoveryPrompt`:

 Assume the role and expertise of a Java and Spring developer aware of all projects in the Spring ecosystem and other third-party dependencies.
 You are asked to discover all occurrences of Lombok annotations within the Java source repository.
-Return the list documents that have at least one occurrence, also include documents that have any references to any Lombok annotated type, method, constructor, record, enum or annotation.
+Return the list documents that have at least one occurrence.

 **Sample interaction**